bbarker505/ddrp_v3/README.md

 at [USPest.org](http://uspest.org/CAPS) (Table 1).
 Forecasts for several pests are also available as Pheno Forecasts at the [USA National Phenology Network](https://www.usanpn.org/data/maps/forecasts).
-Parameter files for the 18 pest species with models (Table 1) are included in the repository.
+Parameter files for the 18 pest species with models are included in the repository with names that correspond to the species abbreviations in Table 1.

 **Table 1**.
 The 18 invasive insect species with DDRP models are shown below.
 Five species are established in CONUS, 12 are on PPQ's [National